suzyahyah/suzyahyah.github.io/_posts/2025-06-22-HMGICS-Advice.md

 * Every activity should be traceable (at least conceptually) to a ROI.
 Not having this in mind will lead to many unproductive activities and busy work.

 * When combating legacy systems, people and mindsets, one can choose gradual transformation or immediate disruption.
 Generally, gradual transformation can build trust, rare but masterful strokes can successfully execute disruption.

+* The vector sum of Individual Contributor's work is the company’s output, management sets and drives the strategic direction of this vector, org culture and infrastructure form the scalar multiplier.

 <br>